Table of contents

 Resume objectives are two- to three-sentence introductions that explain who you are and why you want to work for the employer.
 They are great for job seekers with no experience because they focus more on your goals and potential to contribute to the company than on your previous work experience.

-Recent graduate seeking a retail position where I can apply my exceptional customer service and communication skills, and passion for the industry, to contribute to the growth and success of the company.
-As a quick learner and team player, I am eager to gain valuable retail experience and contribute to creating a positive shopping environment for customers.
+Recent graduate seeking a retail position to apply exceptional customer service, communication skills, and passion for the industry to contribute to the growth and success of the company.
+A quick learner and team player, eager to gain valuable retail experience and contribute to creating a positive shopping environment for customers.

 Before we check out the other experiences, here are a few tips for writing an excellent work history section: